Set up log alerts for Azure Local

 Follow these steps to set up log alerts using Insights.
 Ensure that you have reviewed and completed the prerequisites.

-From the Azure portal, navigate to or search for Monitor and select Azure Stack HCI.
+From the Azure portal, navigate to or search for Monitor and select Azure Local.

 Select one of the tabs to view the health of your resources.
-For example, select Servers to view the health of servers in your cluster.
+For example, select Nodes to view the health of nodes in your cluster.

 Customize the workbook and edit it until you see a blue Logs view icon.
 Select the icon to view and edit your query.